beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > Before we move forward, we will take a look at a small but useful feature of the JavaScript language that was added in the ES6 specification, that allows us to destructure values from objects and arrays upon assignment.

-Bevor wir weitermachen, schauen wir uns noch ein kleines aber nützliches Feature von Javascript an, das mit der ES6-Spezifikation hinzugefügt wurde: das Destrukturieren von Werten von Objekten und Arrays in Variablen.
+Bevor wir weitermachen, schauen wir uns noch ein kleines aber nützliches Feature von Javascript an, das mit der ES6-Spezifikation hinzugefügt wurde: das Destrukturieren von Teilen von Objekten und Arrays und ihr gleichzeitiges Zuweisen zu Variablen.

 > In our previous code, we had to reference the data passed to our component as props.name and props.age.
 Of these two expressions we had to repeat props.age twice in our code.